Outerbeast/Entities-and-Gamemodes/README.md

 ### Misc
 Some scripts simply just require you add them via `map_script` in map cfg.
 Again refer to included instructions if unsure.

+### Terms and Conditions
+You are free to use and distribute these scripts if you agree to:
+- Provide credit
+- Not modify the script.
+If you want to change variables, they will be exposed so they can be accessed from your map script.
+Do not distribute forked copies of the script.
+If you have done so to fix/improve/tweak the script please drop feedback in the Issues section or make a pull request.
+You are welcome to do so.